cubix-framework/cubix-tutorial/README.md

 ## Getting started

-Open the documentation for `Cubix.Essentials`.
+It's recommended that you keep a tab open with the documentation for `Cubix.Essentials`, http://www.cubix-framework.com/doc/cubix-0.1.0.0/Cubix-Essentials.html .
 This is a companion to this tutorial.
 It contains everything you will need to complete the exercises, organized in a tutorial form.

-For exercise 2 and later, you'll also want to open the documentation for `Cubix.Language.Parametric.Syntax`, which contains the generic nodes shared across language representations.
+For exercise 2 and later, you'll also want to open the documentation for `Cubix.Language.Parametric.Syntax`, which contains the generic nodes shared across language representations. http://www.cubix-framework.com/doc/cubix-0.1.0.0/Cubix-Language-Parametric-Syntax.html

 Now, open up `tutorial/ex1/Main.hs` and start following along.